netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    on the structure nor the use of this parameter.

    The "time-zone-identifier" parameter, if provided, specifies the time zone reference of the date and time values with local time format.
+This parameter MUST be specified if any of the date and time values are in the format of local time.
+   It MUST NOT be applied to date and time values which are specified in the format of UTC or time zone offset to UTC.

    The "validity" parameter specifies the date and time after which a schedule will be considered as invalid.
 It determines the latest time that a schedule